getpatchwork/patchwork/docs/upgrading.md

 ## Understand What Requirements Have Changed

-New versions of patchwork can often require additional or updated version of dependencies, e.g. newer versions of Django.
+New versions of Patchwork can often require additional or updated version of dependencies, e.g. newer versions of Django.
 It is important that you understand these requirements and can fulfil them.
 This is particularly true for users relying on distro-provided packages, who may have to deal with older